LunarG/VulkanSamples/loader/README.md

 ```

 Additional Notes:
+- loader will filter out extensions requested in vkCreateInstance  and vkCreateDevice
+  before calling into the ICD;
+  Filtering will be of extensions advertised by entities (eg layers) different from the ICD in question
+- loader will not call ICD for vkEnumerate*LayerProperties() as layer properties are obtained from
+  the layer libraries and ICD files.
+- loader will not call ICD for vkEnumerate*ExtensionProperties(pLayerName != NULL)
 - The ICD may or may not implement a dispatch table.
 - ICD entrypoints can be named anything including the offcial vk name such as vkCreateDevice().
 However, beware of interposing by dynamic OS library loaders if the offical names are used.
 On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic.